deq2/doc_search/README.md

 ```
 In both cases, the app will run on localhost:5000.

-To run the tests:
+To run the unit test:

 ```
+# Run from in the doc_search/ directory
+cd ../
 pip install pytest
-cd app
-python app.test.py.
+python app/app.test.py. {$USER}
 ```

 ## API Documentation